LArSoft/larsoft.github.io/wiki/Manually_trigger_a_CI_test.md

-Manually trigger a CI test(#Manually-trigger-a-CI-test)
+Manually trigger a CI test
 ==========================================================

 Whenever possible, it is best to use the github trigger build option.
 However, when a PR needs to be tested along with a feature branch in experiment code, the CI must be triggered manually.

-Trigger a CI build with experiment feature branches(#Trigger-a-CI-build-with-experiment-feature-branches) {.wiki-class-count}
+Trigger a CI build with experiment feature branches
 ------------------------------------------------------------------------------------------------------------

 the trigger option that handles LArSoft PRs and feature branches from experiment code is –revisions,\